Human Subject Research Determination

 Determination of Human Subject Research as an Agent of UVa

 It is the responsibility of each investigator to seek IRB review and approval prior to initiation of any research involving human subjects or before conducting any clinical investigation.

 The investigator is responsible for making a preliminary decision regarding whether his/her activities meet either (a) the Department of Health and Human Services (DHHS) definitions of both “research” and “human subjects” and/or (b) the FDA definitions of both "clinical investigations" and "human subjects."
 The Determination of UVa Agent Form and the Determination of Human Subjects Research Form are available to guide the investigator in making this decision.

-The investigator may contact IRB-HSR staff or IRB Chair/Vice Chairs for advice on the applicability of the federal regulations and UVa policies.
+The investigator may contact IRB-HSR staff for advice on the applicability of the federal regulations and UVa policies.

 Department of Health and Human Services (DHHS)/Common Rule

 Research: A systematic investigation designed to develop or contribute to generalizable knowledge [45CFR 46.102(d)].
 Activities which meet this definition constitute research, whether or not they are conducted or supported under a program which is considered research for other purposes.
 For example, some demonstration and service programs may include research activities.
 Some research development or testing and evaluation may also meet this definition.